Popular Hin Muang liveaboards Explore all liveaboards

 What You Can See

-There is a permanent mooring line on the northwestern side, which can be used by your liveaboard vessel, where there is a split in the rock which joins again around 20m.
+There is a permanent mooring line on the northwestern side, which can be used by your liveaboard vessel, where there is a split in the rock, which joins again around 20m.
 As you descend to this depth, commence your dive against the current along the wall (usually in the easterly direction) in and around the many small pinnacles that crop up a bit like mushrooms.
-Amongst these, schools of rainbow runners, barracuda, snappers, groupers lurking around.
-Be aware of your dive profile at all times as it is easy to go up and down across these without noticing the change in depth.
+Amongst these, schools of rainbow runners, barracuda, snappers, and groupers lurking around.
+Be aware of your dive profile at all times, as it is easy to go up and down across these without noticing the change in depth.
 The sandy bottom is beyond recreational dive limits at around 50m.
 There is another mooring line to the east descending to approximately 22m, although it is best to return to western life for your safety stop.

 This is a dive destination not to be missed while diving in the South Andaman Sea.